#11

 I owned a couple of brushes that I would have kept if I had known about this process.
 Thanks for sharing!

-Deus Vult and Watson like this post
+Watson and Deus Vult like this post

 If you teach a poor young man to shave himself, and keep his razor in order, you may contribute more to the happiness of his life than in giving him a thousand guineas. -Benjamin Franklin